javiertoledo/bootstrap-rating-input/README.md

 The `rating` class is used in combination with `input[type=number]` to let you autoload the rating plugin without coding anything, but you can apply this plugin to a input of any type by executing the method `rating` on a jQuery selection:

     $('input.my_class').rating();

+### I want to change the colors/display of the on/off icons

+Set `data-classOn` and `data-classOff` to clasess with the display style you want.

+### I want to use icon X instead of a boring star

+Set `data-base` to the class for the icon you want to use.
+You'll also need to set `data-classOn` and `data-classOff` as discussed above.

 ## Requirements